 CLTC is a great program for Alephs and BBGs currently in 9th or 10th grade who are current or aspiring chapter leaders, have attended or are interested in attending regional leadership conventions, or who haven't yet been to a BBYO international program!

 How many teens attend CLTC?

-Each session welcomes fewer than 100 participants.
+Each session welcomes around 100 participants.
 The smaller group size offers members the chance to create a community in which each member has the chance to grow and shine.

 Who staffs CLTC?

 BBYO programming professionals and advisors serve as the site director, leadership director, and leadership staff at CLTC.
-We’re also joined by a Jewish educator, song leader, Israeli counselors (or sh'lichim), an office manager, and college-age counselors (or madrichim).
+We’re also joined by a Jewish educator, song leader, an office manager, and college-age counselors (or madrichim).

 What is the CLTC curriculum about?